-4. Don’t put the children in the middle – Based on the false belief of many that kids get to decide where they can live, many parties either overtly, or even in a more subtle way, put the kids in the middle of a custody case.
+4. Don’t put the children in the middle – Based on the false belief of many that kids get to decide where they can live, many parties either overtly, or even in a more subtle way, involve the kids in the middle of a custody case.
 It could involve saying things about the parent that are not kind.
-It could be prodding the kids about how visits went at the other parents house or being critical.
-It could involve showing the kids court paperwork.
+It could be prodding the kids about how visits went to the other parent’s house or being critical.
+It could involve showing the children the court paperwork.
 If this becomes evident to a judge, or a guardian ad litem, it can be a death wish in a custody case.
-Not only that, but when you engage in this kind of behavior, you hurt your kids and make the litigation more painful for them in the short and long-term.
+Not only that but when you engage in this kind of behavior, you hurt your kids and make the litigation more painful for them in the short and long-term.

-5. Cooperate with your attorney – It is vital that you have an attorney who you trust and who is experienced in family law and child custody cases.
+5. Cooperate with your attorney – You must have an attorney who you trust and who is experienced in family law and child custody cases.
 You then to cooperate with your attorney and follow their advice.
-It is crucial for an attorney and client going through a custody case be on the same team working toward the same goal.
+An attorney and client must go through a custody case on the same team working toward the same goal.
 If you do not feel good about your attorney’s advice, you need to have a candid conversation with them to understand where they are coming from.
 Ultimately, you need to follow the advice of your attorney if this is the attorney you have chosen.
 Or, if you are convinced that you not getting appropriate advice, you should find another attorney who you trust.
-Just be careful that you are not listening to the arm-chair, quarterback advice of others (including friends, family members or, worse yet, your ex) in determining whether you will comply with the advice of your attorney.
+Just be careful that you are not listening to the arm-chair, quarterback advice of others (including friends, family members, or, worse yet, your ex) in determining whether you will comply with the advice of your attorney.
 These individuals will often lead you down the wrong path.
 A successful custody outcome can be rarely had where the attorney and client are not on the same page as to case strategy.